vacp2p/rfc/content/docs/rfcs/71/README.md

 ```

-Where platform is 1 for IOS and 2 for Firebase, according to the [gorush documentation](https://github.com/appleboy/gorush).
+Where platform is 1 for iOS and 2 for Firebase, according to the [gorush documentation](https://github.com/appleboy/gorush).

 A server MUST return a response message: